Today, the Opendatasoft team is launching something really special; something for all you open data geeks out there.

 Over time, the idea of creating a unified resource gathering every open data portal in the world started to emerge.
-Opening it to everyone was baked right in the project’s conception.
+Opening it to everyone was at the core of the project's conception.
 A couple of Dr. Evil gifs later, we started outlining the Open Data Inception project: a list of 2600+ Open Data portals around the world.

 Our first step was to search for similar projects.
 Whether the projects were OpenGeocode or DataPortals by the Open Knowledge Foundation, what we found was interesting, but not exactly what we envisioned.
 OpenGeocode was mostly focused on American portals – for example, no French portals are listed.
 In addition, the two weren’t easy to understand either: is there an API?
 Can I download an entire dataset?
 How can I select one area of a map?